garysweaver/stepford/README.md

 Stepford
 =====

-Stepford is a wrapper and generator for [FactoryGirl][factory_girl] and [FactoryGirl Cache][factory_girl-cache] to automate stuff and make it easier to use.

-`Stepford::FactoryGirl` (and there is a short rspec helper) automatically recursively creates/builds/stubbed factories for null=false and/or presence validated associations.
-It also lets you specify method name and arguments/options to FactoryGirl for associations.

-e.g. if the following is required:
+Stepford is an automatic required (non-null or presence validated) association resolving (creating/building/stubbing) wrapper and/or factory generator for [FactoryGirl][factory_girl].

+For example, with the rspec helper:

+    create(:foo)

+Would take a :foo FactoryGirl factory that has no associations defined in it (only required attributes) and will travel the dependency tree of the models to create and create_list as needed.
+Or, you can build the same way:

+    build(:foo)

+Need to just customize a few things?
+You can use the normal FactoryGirl behavior (args, options, block) but also specify options for each factory.

-* Bar has a required association called house_special which uses the :beer factory, and we have a block we want to send into it
-* Beer has specials that you want to build as a list of 3 using the :tuesday_special_offer factory
+e.g. maybe Bar has a required association called house_special which uses the :beer factory, and we have a block we want to send into it; oh, and Beer has specials that you want to build as a list of 3 using the :tuesday_special_offer factory.
+Just set it up like:

-you could set that up like this:

     Stepford::FactoryGirl.create_list(:bar, with_factory_options: {
       house_special: [:create, :beer, {blk: ->(beer) do; beer.bubbles.create(attributes_for(:bubbles)); end}],
       specials: [:build_list, :tuesday_special_offer, 3]
     }) do
-      # any block you would send to FactoryGirl.create_list(:foo) would go here
+      # any block you would send to FactoryGirl.create_list(:bar) would go here
     end

+What if you have an existing schema, and you want to use FactoryGirl, but don't have any factories yet?

-The Stepford CLI command will generate your factories.rb or multiple factory files for you.
+The Stepford CLI allows you to generate your factories.rb or multiple factory files for you.

 e.g. maybe one of your models is called post, then you could generate a factory for post and all of the other models with a one-liner, maybe with the following in the `some/path/factories/post.rb` file: